shashankyo/inotebook_react/README.md

 NoteBook Application

-FullStack Application built using React as Front-End and Node-Js as Backend Programming Language.
+FullStack NoteBook Application is built using React as Front-End language and Node-Js as Backend Programming Language.

 # Getting Started with Create React App